HanishDevOps/DEVOPS-EKS-JENKINS/README.md

  -------------------
 Step 3 - Create a pipeline in Jenkins
 -------------------
-Step 4 - Copy the pipeline code from below
+Step 4 - Create the pipeline code
 --------------------
 Step # 5 - Build the pipeline
 --------------------